GoogleChrome/workbox/docs/sw-lib.md

 # sw-lib

 Use `sw-lib` to start your journey toward more complicated Workbox use cases.
-This module is a high-level library that lets you easily configure a service worker for precaching assets during install, as well as configure runtime caching and routing strategies.
+This library is a high-level library that lets you easily configure a service worker for precaching assets during install, as well as configure runtime caching and routing strategies.
 Use is easy, requiring only importing into your service worker script, and minimal, straight-forward configuration.